humanetech-community/styleguide/README.md

 - Dropping a line to [the contest organizer](https://community.humanetech.com/u/aschrijver/summary) in a private message on the [Community Forum](https://community.humanetech.com).
   - He'll help you get started with Github and together we'll onboard you to the contest.
-- [Create an issue](https://github.com/engagingspaces/humane-tech-artwork/issues/new) in the contest repository
-- In the issue you should supply the following information:
+- [Create an issue](https://github.com/engagingspaces/humane-tech-artwork/issues/new) in the contest repository.
+In the issue you should supply the following information:
-  - A link to your profile summary, e.g. `[MyForumUserName](UrlToMyProfileSummaryPage)` (so we know who you are)
+  - A link to your profile summary, so we know who you are, e.g. `[MyForumUserName](UrlToMyProfileSummaryPage)`
   - The `Submission` tag, so others know you joined as well and can add comment and feedback
   - (optional) The Name of your submission, if you already have one in mind.
   - (optional) A description of your submission idea, if you already know that.
+  - (optional) The intende use of your artwork, e.g. T-shirt (front, back), baseball cap, or other uses

-If you have a name for your submission and files to upload, then the [repository maintainer](https://github.com/aschrijver) will create sub-folders and a README's for your submission, which you can then maintain yourself.
+If you have a name for your submission and files to upload, then the [repository maintainer](https://github.com/aschrijver) will create appropriate sub-folders and README's for your submission, which you can then maintain yourself.

-**Note**: You can participate in the contest with as many submissions as you like!
+**Note**: You can participate in the contest with _as many submissions as you like_!
 The more the better :smile:

 ## How can I help the contestants?

 Not participating?
 You can still join the fun!
-Start brainstorming and come up with powerful Symbols :peace_symbol:, Slogans, Taglines, and Hashtags for the participants to use in their work.
+Start brainstorming and come up with powerful Symbols :peace_symbol:, Slogans :speech_balloon:, Taglines :zap:, and Hashtags  :hash: for the participants to use in their work.
 Slogans and taglines that convey the urgency of our mission, or that are just plain funny.. everything that draws the right attention.
 Every contribution is welcome, and can inspire others

 Here is a first idea for a hashtag, though we am sure you are much more creative: